agcdtmr/automation/jenkins-intermediate.md

 - [ ] elastic IP
 - [ ] DNS
 - [ ] EC2 Instance
+- [ ] Instance
 - [ ] user data script
+- [ ] HTTP
+- [ ] SSH
+- [ ] Scripted pipeline starts with the word 'node' (Groovy-based DSL)
+- [ ] Declarative pipeline starts with the word 'pipeline' (Project as code)
+- [ ] A declarative pipeline configuration has three required sections, an agent section, a stages section.
+And inside the stages section, we're required to have at least one stage with at least one step.
+- [ ] Pipeline's "agent"

 ## Challenge #1: deploying a Jenkins server to use for this course.